-Chairman: Minister Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-The plans also include the estimate times such as the budget for each fiscal year, such as the amount for the first year to be allocated, and based on the completion of the work, however, it also includes estimates on the amount allocated for that fiscal year budget, and we can only follow the amount listed, and if the funding will not be totally expended within the fiscal year, then it has to be carried over to the next fiscal year.
+The planning also includes how much of the budget will be spent for the first year and subsequent years until the completion of the work.
+It is part of the government's budget cycle.
+If the funding will not be completely expended within the current fiscal year, we have to carry it over to the following fiscal year and some of the funding is carried over several fiscal years.
+We are just following the process based on the carryovers.

-We are required to retain this funding and some of the funding is carried over several fiscal years, and we are just following the process based on the carryovers and the work is completely outlined in these plans, but sometimes, the added costs of the work or materials can impact the amounts as the funding allocations by the government are set for specific construction projects, and we cannot just ask them to complete the work and ask for additional expenses upon the work completion.
+The work is outlined in these plans, but sometimes the added costs of the work or materials can impact the overall budget.
+As the funding allocated by the government is set for certain construction projects, we can't just ask for them to come back once the work is completed.
+It depends on the expenditures that have to be presented annually.
+That is why we have to go through this process, Mr. Chairman.

-It depends on the expense outlay, and work required over the entire year, and the fiscal year limits us on certain expenditures as it depends on the amounts used, and if not completed, then it has to be requested in the following fiscal year appropriations.
-Due to this difference in fiscal years and amount of work required causes us to have to go through this process, Mr. Chairman.
 Thank you.